Collection of Personal Information

 Home Inspection: No Discount

 Smoking or eating is not permitted in any of our classes.
 Appropriate beverages are acceptable.
 In order to promote free discussion among the class participants, recording devices are not allowed in any of our classes.
-All internet connected and communication devices shall be silenced or turned off during class.
+All internet connected and communication devices shall be turned off during class.
 Certain exceptions can be made by the instructor on an emergency basis.

 Disruptive Behavior: Instructors may request any person to leave a classroom if, in the sole discretion of the Instructor, the person is being disruptive of a positive learning environment.
 Students should be aware that if class time is missed due to tardiness, disruptive behavior or expulsion from class, credit will not be earned for the class.